 You're going to be an artist selling paintings online!
 That's not a proper job, is it?

 Oh my!
 Can you imagine what their reaction would be if I had told them I would be starting a blog for a career?

 Here's the thing -

-You have to be strong and wise enough to rise above them.
-Heck, even when you have a fire in your belly and a mindset like Bruce Lee and think that nothing will get in your way.
-Sometimes just a single shred of doubt from someone can make you think twice.
+You have to be strong and wise enough to rise above the options of sheep.
+Heck, even if you have a fire in your belly and a mindset like Bruce Lee and think that nothing will get in your way, sometimes just a single shred of doubt from someone can make you think twice.

 Now, let me remind you -

 Quitting your job right now to go and start an online business sounds great, right?
 But, there is a correct way to do it.

 Give yourself 12-months, or more if you need to.
 Then make it your mission to focus on building your future-proof business.